Oh no! I’ve been removed from a Gig I had planned to do or had already completed. Why did this happen?

 If you messaged the Client but did not receive a response, please understand that sending a message to the Client is not enough to hold your gig open for you.
 The system will still remove you when your countdown timer expires.
 Some additional information on Gig timers:

 When you apply for a gig, you select one of three timeframe choices.
 A shorter timeframe does increase your chances of being selected.
 However, the timeframe you select when you apply determines the countdown timer that you will have on the gig.
 If you select 3 hours, then you only have 3 hours from the time you apply to the gig to drive to the location, complete the work, and click "submit your work".
-For example, if today is Wednesday, and you're applying for a gig that cannot be completed until Saturday, you need to select a timeframe of at least 3 days!
+For example, if it's 8am and you won't be able to work the gig until 6pm, then you need to select a timeframe of at least 12 hours!
 Make sure the timeframe extends completely through all the time you will need to submit your work.